TaDaa/vim-emmet-autocompleter/README.md

 ##TaDaa/vim-emmet-autocompleter
-#Autocompleter with Emmet support for Vim
+#HTML/SVG autocompleter with Emmet support for Vim
 Providing HTML+SVG autocompletions with support for Emmet syntax!

 ##Installation